 - Fix the underlying defect causing damp – This will require some detective work to identify the actual cause of the problem.
 Once you find the issue, it should be completely fixed before you carry out any cosmetic repairs internally.

-- Dry the affected area – Once you find the cause of damp patches and fix the problem, you will still probably have some damp and stains on internal walls.
+- Dry the affected area – Once you find the cause of internal damp patches and fix the problem, you will still probably have some damp and stains on internal walls.
 This is because there will still be moisture trapped in the building materials, such as the bricks, mortar, and plaster.

 To ensure that the damp patches don’t return, you will need to dry the area sufficiently.
 To do this, you can use a combination of heat and proper ventilation.
 A good way to speed the process up is by using a dehumidifier.
 Click here to learn how a dehumidifier can help